What is Social Commerce? Instagram for Social Selling

 Like the early bird catching the worm, the data is very compelling.
 Researchers predict that e-Commerce sales will exceed $735 billion over the next three years.

-If you want to do this, it makes sense to bring your goods to the online spaces where your customers are already hanging out.
+It makes sense to bring your goods to the online spaces where your customers are already hanging out if you want to do this.

-81% of shoppers are researching products on Instagram and Facebook, and 48% of Pinterest users make shopping a top priority.
-Why don’t you give them what they’re looking for?
+81% of shoppers research products on Instagram and Facebook, and 48% of Pinterest users make shopping a top priority.
+So why don’t you give them what they’re looking for?

 Not only can you easily introduce and educate your followers about your products with shopping posts, but you can guide your followers to purchase with just a few taps!